Skip to main content

 • Use ADDEACH when you want an explicit element-wise adjustment.

-• Use + only if you intentionally want the behavior of combining a node with a 0-dimensional constant.
+• Use + with a constant only if you intentionally want standard arithmetic behavior with a 0-dimensional value.

-• Use DIVIDE for general division with optional mismatch validation.
+• Use DIVIDE when you want standard division with optional mismatch validation.

-• Use IF when the rule is conditional beyond a numeric bound.
+• Use IF when the rule depends on broader conditional logic.

 • Use LN for natural logarithm.